Skip Ribbon Commands

 Identifying Hazards from Human Interaction

-The work, school, and worship environment may include individuals with unknown illnesses or conditions who may pose a potential threat to staff, students, or parishioners.
-While the sacramental life of the church is available to all faithful, staff and volunteers should report to the person in charge when they observe individuals acting strangely or in an inappropriate manner that might signal cause for alarm.
+The work, school, and worship environment may include individuals who may pose a potential threat to staff, students, or parishioners.
+While the sacramental life of the church is available to all faithful, staff and volunteers should report to the person in charge when they observe individuals acting in an inappropriate or a threatening manner that might signal cause for alarm.

 Correcting Unsafe or Unhealthy Conditions